masud70/RTCDSSBSL/README.md

 ## Installation and Setup

-To run the Employee Management System locally, follow these steps:
+To run the Trainee Management System locally, follow these steps:

 -   Clone the repository: